Generative-Program-Analysis/coreutils-testing-instruction/README.md

 Please refer to `README-prereq` under the root directory of coreutils to install the dependencies required for building coreutils.

-Note: For coreutils v8.32, newer Bison versions (>= v3.7) will cause errors, please install older Bison version before building.
+Note: For coreutils v8.32, newer Bison versions will cause errors, please install Bison version 3.5.1 before building.

 To compile coreutils: